 “Not possible.”
 “I can’t.”
 These are all thoughts that literally make it impossible to be successful in your working environment.
 What I’m about to say might be cliché, but if there’s a will, there’s a way.

-If you approach your business endeavors with an attitude of “I can” and “I will,” you can change the path of your success.
-You can even change the course of your company, the success of your clients and the colleagues around you.
+If you approach your business endeavors with an attitude of “I can” and “I will,” then you can change the path of your success.
+You can even change the course of your company, the success of your clients, and the colleagues around you.

 Creating a Successful Working Environment

 Sometimes the biggest challenge once you’ve mastered your own belief system, is rallying the people around you.
 This has been a challenge for professionals and leaders trying to create powerful teams for countless years.

 How do you create success in an environment where you have all different types of personalities in one place who are experiencing different realities, while also sometimes dealing with the “system” you’re working in, and the perceived limitations your company, clients, whoever, or whatever is opposing on you.
 Notice I said “perceived” limitations.

 I’m not gonna lie and say it’s easy.
 There are many factors that play into someone’s happiness with his or her work environment.
 But the change starts with you.